 Golf fans seem to remember everything about the Ryder Cup.
 We remember Langer's putt in 1991, the shirts in 1999 and the miraculous comeback in 2012.
-But here's 17 Ryder Cup facts you (probably) don't know.
+But here's 17 Ryder Cup records and facts you might not know.

 1. Largest margin of victory in an 18-hole match: